Topological phases of the Bogoliubov de Gennes Hamiltonian: Introduction

-The $SU(2)$ Hamiltonian $\vec{h}\cdot\vec{\sigma}$ has been used as a protype for topological states in condensed matter to describe a number of fascinating properties in special materials, ranging from 2D graphene-like materials to 3D Weyl semimetals.
-Many of the specific properties originate in the robust winding number of the spinor states.
-A deeper understanding of the connection between the $SU(2)$ Hamiltonian and the winding number of the spinor will reveal robust physical properties of systems that are governed by such a Hamiltonian.
-In the following we will study conditions that can be understood as the Josephson effect in the presence of a periodically changing order parameter.
-The Josephson effect is typically described by two superconductors, which are separated by a small non-superconducting barrier, the Josephson junction~\cite{josephson62,blonder82,spuntarelli10}.
-The corresponding order parameters have distinct phase factors that leads to the Josephson effect that is characterized by the Josephson current, which flows between the two superconductors.
-Such a discontinuous behavior of the order parameter is replaced subsequently by a smoothly varying phase of the order parameter.
-Although this agrees only vaguely with the original concept of a Josephson junction, we find nevertheless some interesting effect in terms of the wave function properties.
-In particular, We will discuss that the winding number is directly determined by the order parameter phase.
+For a given microscopic model of interacting electrons, the superconducting order parameter is usually determined by the self-consistent mean-field (BCS) approach~\cite{bardeen57,tinkham96}, while the fluctuations out of the superconducting condensate of Cooper pairs are described by the BdG Hamiltonian.
+In this article we will focus on the quasiparticles and assume that the order parameter $\Delta$ is obtained from the BCS approach.
+The BdG Hamiltonian can be expanded in terms of Pauli matrices as $H_{\rm BdG}=\vec{h}_{\rm BdG}\cdot\vec{\sigma}$, which belongs to a larger class of $SU(2)$ Hamiltonians.
+In general, the $SU(2)$ Hamiltonian of the form $\vec{h}\cdot\vec{\sigma}$ has been used as a prototype for topological states in condensed matter to describe a number of fascinating properties in special materials, ranging from 2D graphene-like materials (e.g., the Haldane model) to 3D Weyl semimetals~\cite{haldane88,yakovenko90,hatsugai93,kane05a,kane05b,bernevig06, armitage18,burkov18,fradkin}.
+An interpretation of this Hamiltonian is that of a spin $\vec{\sigma}$ is coupled to a (operator valued) pseudomagnetic field $\vec{h}$.
+Many of the specific properties of this type of Hamiltonian and its eigenfunctions originate in the robust winding number of the spinor states.
+A deeper understanding of the connection between the $SU(2)$ Hamiltonian and the winding number of the spinor reveals robust physical properties of systems that are governed by such a Hamiltonian.
+In particular, we will study in this article how the phase of the superconducting order parameter affects the winding number and how this can be described by a Bloch vector and a related topological invariant, which is an observable quantity.
+In the discussion we distinguish between bulk and edge modes.